wordfocus/xn----0ub/content/posts/value.md

 title: Value

 ---
-This is better then that , when both exist both in time space.
+This is better then that , when both exist  in time space.

-Value is a poor compensation for existence.
+Scary, bad , dangerous, unfair, sick, ugly, painful.

+What reacts to what?